North American Post

-The North American Post (北米報知 Hokubei Höchi) is a newspaper based in Seattle, Washington's International District.
+The North American Post (北米報知, Hokubei Hōchi) is a newspaper based in Seattle, Washington's International District.
 It was founded in 1902 and is the largest and oldest Japanese-language newspaper published in the Pacific Northwest.

 Before World War II

 Originally called the Hokubei JiJi (The North American Times), the newspaper was founded in 1902 by first generation immigrants and investors Kiyoshi Kumamoto, Kuranosuke Hiraide, Juji Yadagai, and Ichiro Yamamoto.
 Its chief editor was Sakutaro Yamada, and its original office was located in the basement of Hiraide Shoten on Jackson Street.
 The early paper focused on both regional and international topics of importance to the local Japanese community, and provided a space to publish community obituaries, marriage announcements, and other notices.

 In 1913, ownership of the paper was transferred from Kiyoshi Kumamoto to Sumikiyo Arima and Shoichi Suginoo.
 Suginoo sold his interest in the paper to Arima in 1918, before returning to Japan.
 Arima's sons Sumiyoshi and Sumio both served as president of the paper during the years leading up to World War II.

 Peak daily circulation of the North American Times was about 9,000.
 Commemorations for the paper's 5,000th and 10,000th issues were held in 1918 and 1934 respectively.
 Prior to World War II, the North American Times employed around 50 staff and correspondents.

 The paper was issued daily from 1902 until March 12, 1942, when it ceased publication due to the internment of its staff and core readership.
 It was the only Japanese language newspaper in the United States to publish on December 8, 1941, the day after the Japanese attack on Pearl Harbor.
 This took place in spite of managing editor Sumio Arima being arrested by the FBI on the previous day.